awaescher/FluentTransitions/README.md

 - Migrated to .NET Core 3.1 and .NET Framework 4.8
 - Updated namespaces, class names and the code itself to meet modern code standards
 - Added fluent syntax to build and run transitions
-- Switched from "dot-net-transitions" to "SharpTransitions" to "FluentTransitions"
+- Switched from "dot-net-transitions" to "FluentTransitions"

 2020-04-20 [zhenyuan0502](https://github.com/zhenyuan0502)
 - Migrated to .NET Core 3.0